hakeymmhd/GA-Project-1_Snake/README.md

 # Accomplished features:
 - Snake only operates within canvas boundary
 - Game ends when snake hits canvas boundary or itself (or collides with Player 2)
-- Dynamic live score counter that continually updates on the DOM
+- Dynamic live score counter that continually updates on the DOM, and reflects the number of players in each game mode
 - Snake body gets longer with each point
 - Start game with spacebar to allow players to get ready
 - Option to restart the game after the game ends